Alternative Pain Therapies Could Help Quell Opioid Crisis, but Barriers Remain

-Thomas, whose research focuses on understanding pain and pain treatment, says while comprehensive approach to pain can be expensive, society must weigh that against the human toll of the crisis.
+Thomas, whose research focuses on understanding pain and pain treatment, says while a comprehensive approach to pain can be expensive, society must weigh that against the human toll of the crisis.

 "It is expensive to take care of people in pain and certainly if using multidimensional approaches that use pharmacology and non-pharmacological approaches," Thomas says, noting that NIDA is looking into the reimbursement systems in place.
-"That will cost a lot more than just prescribing an opioid for pain, but in terms of the patient's health and in terms of the cost to society, we have to decide whether it's worth that cost to take care of people in pain because we're paying a price right now for not taking care of their pain well."
+"That will cost a lot more than just prescribing an opioid for pain, but in terms of the patient's health and in terms of the cost to society, we have to decide whether it's worth that cost to take care of people in pain because we're paying the price right now for not taking care of their pain well."